 Sarsha is a Perth based model and daughter of former Fremantle Dockers player Scott Chisholm.
 While she’s only been agency signed for a couple of years, Chisholm has already shot for the likes of Target and M.A.C Cosmetics, as well as landing a RUSSH magazine cover.

-Tap here to see the first Aboriginal fashion runway at the Perth Fashion Festival.
+Tap here to see the first ever Aboriginal fashion runway held at a major Australian fashion festival.